CanisCyril/yordas_group_task/readme.md

 6. Rename .env.example to .env.
 7. Run the command: php artisan key:generate
 8. Configure database settings.
 (Shown below)
-9. Run query from the yordas_group_db.zip file to create and populate tables.
+9. Run the query from the yordas_group_db_query folder to create the database and populate tables.
 10. Run the command: php artisan serve
 11. Follow the localhost link provided (127.0.0.1:8000).